maelswarm/magsearch/README.md

   ___

   Green is seed count.
-Red is Leech count.
+Red is leech count.
 Magenta is peer count (if health setting is on). <br>
   Navigate with the arrow keys. <br>
   Search with either ThePirateBay or BTDigg. <br>
   Use Ctrl-B & Ctrl-N to flip search page.